 Mental accounting is a concept associated with the work of Richard Thaler (see Thaler, 2015, for a summary).
-The overarching notion behind the theory is that people think of value in relative rather than absolute terms.
+According to Thaler, people think of value in relative rather than absolute terms.
 They derive pleasure not just from an object’s value, but also the quality of the deal – its transaction utility (Thaler, 1985).
 In addition, humans often fail to fully consider opportunity costs (tradeoffs) and are susceptible to the sunk cost fallacy.

 Thaler, R. H. (2015).
 Misbehaving: The making of behavioral economics.
 New York: W. W. Norton & Company.

 Thaler, R. H. (1999).
 Mental accounting matters.
 Journal of Behavioral Decision Making, 12, 183-206.